hasansi/hugocontent/content/industries.md

 title: "Industries"
 draft: false
 ---
-I solve business problems in e-commerce, marketting and other industries that require use of NLP.
+I solve business problems in e-commerce, marketing and other industries that require use of NLP.